jfrog/artifactory-bosh-release/README.md

 ```
 CREATE USER artifactory IDENTIFIED BY 'password';
-CREATE DATABASE artdb CHARACTER SET utf8;
+CREATE DATABASE artdb_cf CHARACTER SET utf8;
-GRANT ALL on artdb.* TO 'artifactory'@'%' IDENTIFIED BY 'password';
+GRANT ALL on artdb_cf.* TO 'artifactory'@'%' IDENTIFIED BY 'password';
 FLUSH PRIVILEGES;
 ```